 There are exceptions though – students are usually thrilled to learn that University of Hawaii, Manoa offers WUE tuition, as does University of Nevada, Reno and Boise State University.
 A few of my personal favorites are Oregon State University, Colorado State University, Northern Arizona University, Western Washington University and Southern Oregon University – hidden “gems” that can be a great fit for the right student.

-The full list of participating WUE colleges can be found here.
+The searchable list of participating WUE colleges can be found here.

 Not all majors qualify for WUE

 Some schools only give WUE tuition to select majors.
 Not surprisingly, the qualifying majors are often those the school has trouble filling.
-For example, at the time of this posting, University of Arizona offers WUE tuition only for the Mining Engineering major.
-Impacted and popular majors often don’t qualify, like Nursing at Northern Arizona University.
+For example, at the time of this posting, University of Arizona offers WUE tuition only for the Mining Engineering and Natural Resources majors.
+Impacted and popular majors often don’t qualify, like Nursing at University of Hawaii, Manoa.
 Always check for your target major before setting your sights on a WUE school, be sure to to check the website closely to verify that your target major qualifies .